PSFC-HEDP/WRF_Analysis/readme.md

 pip install -r requirements.txt
 ~~~

-you'll also need the stopping power library that is hosted in the StopPow repository.
+if you want to calculate ρRs, you'll also need the stopping power library that is hosted in the StopPow repository.
 this is where it gets tricky.
+note that you can skip this part if you only want to make plots of the spectra.

 here are Graeme's instructions for installing on Linux:

 1. get gsl version 1.x (not 2.x)